Alison Sheridan

-Early life and education
+In 2026, Oxbow books published 'The Sheridan Collection' in their new Oxbow Reflections series, the third title in a series and the first of a female archaeologist.

+Education

 Alison Sheridan studied Archaeology and Anthropology at the University of Cambridge, where she also completed her doctoral degree in 1985.
 Her work focused on ceramic production, exchange and social organisation in Neolithic Ireland.

 Awards and prizes

 Sheridan was awarded the 2018 British Academy Grahame Clark Medal for outstanding work in prehistoric archaeology.
 In July 2019 she was elected Fellow of the British Academy.